alexfinnarn/slack_weather_mover/README.md

 # Slack Weather Mover

 Do you tend to have Slack open on your laptop most waking hours of the day?
-Do you sit around more ofthen than you'd like?
-Well if you're a web developer like me, you probably answered yes to both of these questions.
+Do you sit around more often than you'd like?
+Well if you're a web developer like me, you probably answered yes to both of those questions.

-In this sample app, you can see working solution that posts a reminder to move around to a Slack channel of your choice.
-You'll need to setup a Slack workspace, add an inbound Webhook, and set some variables in the `index.js` script, but after that you can use and modify this script to periodically post dynamic messages to Slack.
+In this sample app, you can see a working solution that posts a reminder to move around to a Slack channel of your choice.
+You'll need to setup a Slack workspace, add an inbound webhook, and set some variables in the `index.js` script, but after that you can use and modify this script to periodically post dynamic messages to Slack.

 This repo is tied to a blog post with more information on the background and rationale for creating the script: